Achieving the target operating model

 As part of a holistic assessment, workshops should be designed to assess capabilities and identify pain points.
 Participation should include cross-functional business stakeholders who can discuss post-implementation hurdles and challenge the current workforce strategies.
 The outcome should include a clear set of opportunities that can be identified and implemented as part of a roadmap.

 Insurers looking to invest in updated processes and an enhanced customer journey should look at this as a starting point for implementation as well as use it as an ongoing measurement of success.
-This roadmap should include milestones aligned across the target operating model and validated with technology partners.
-Leveraging an experienced partner like BDO can accelerate these efforts from developing process flows, customer journeys, and post implementation diagnostics.
+This roadmap should include milestones aligned across the target operating model and validated with technology providers.
+Leveraging an experienced provider like BDO can accelerate these efforts from developing process flows, customer journeys, and post implementation diagnostics.
 It can also ensure early identification of enhancements and corrective measures to achieve the target operating model.